rust-lang/rust/text/0000-show-stabilization.md

 `Show` trait are actually motivations for two separate formatting traits.
 One trait will be intended for all Rust types to implement in order to easily allow debugging values for macros such as `assert_eq!` or general `println!` statements.
-A separate trait will be intended for Rust types which are "round trippable" from a string.
+A separate trait will be intended for Rust types which are faithfully represented as a string.
 These types can be represented as a string in a non-lossy fashion and are intended for general consumption by more than just developers.

 This RFC proposes naming these two traits `Show` and `String`, respectively.